Our guiding principles

 Inter Aide’s actions also depend on the accountability of all stakeholders: the beneficiaries in the one hand, and the program managers, sector heads, and entire support platform (finance, HR, and relationship with donors) on the other hand.

-In addition, Inter Aide has always encouraged the launch and empowerment of new charitable organizations, in order to increase the number of beneficiaries while still favoring moderately sized structures known for their energy and proximity to the ground.
+In addition, Inter Aide has always encouraged the launch and empowerment of new organizations in Europe or in the areas of intervention, in order to increase the number of beneficiaries while still favoring moderately sized structures known for their energy and proximity to the ground.
 Applying this logic, urban projects were taken over by ATIA in 2008.
 ATIA carries out projects for economic and social development, access to micro-health insurance, as well as tuberculosis control in India, Madagascar, and Mozambique.